 To address this acute need for more medical professionals, the Riverside City College School of Nursing is establishing new pathways to nursing careers.
-A grant from Bank of America, part of the bank’s $1.25 billion, five-year commitment to advance racial equality and economic opportunity, will help fund programs for students to earn associate’s or master’s degrees in nursing, train to become primary care nurse practitioners, or shift from being a paramedic to a registered nurse.
+A grant from Bank of America will help fund programs for students to earn associate’s or master’s degrees in nursing, train to become primary care nurse practitioners, or shift from being a paramedic to a registered nurse.
 The funding will, among other things, also help the school recruit a diverse pipeline of students and develop curriculum.

 The RCC School of Nursing currently serves roughly 600 students each year, with the vast majority staying in the Inland Empire after graduation.
-In fact, almost 90% of the registered nursing graduates find employment in the area immediately, underscoring the high demand for medical professionals that’s driving this new initiative.
+In fact, more than 90% of the registered nursing graduates find employment within six months, underscoring the high demand for medical professionals that’s driving this new initiative.

 The support for the RCC School of Nursing is an example of Bank of America’s commitment to help advance racial equality and economic opportunity in local neighborhoods around the country.
 From entrepreneur funding and expanding home ownership to professional skills training and healthcare access, Bank of America continues to partner with innovative leaders to help communities implement solutions to society’s biggest challenges.